 - Principles and Practices of Land and Water Development Required Upon completion, the participant should be able to:

-- Understand the relevance, concept, elements and needs of irrigation and drainage.
+- Analyse the relevance, concept, elements and needs of irrigation and drainage.

-- Analyse and evaluate the various types of flow and to apply the hydraulic principles for uniform and non-uniform open channel, and flow in specific hydraulic structures in irrigation and drainage engineering issues
+- Assess and evaluate various types of flow and apply the hydraulic principles for uniform and non-uniform open channel flow, and flow in specific hydraulic structures in irrigation and drainage engineering.

 - Analyse soil-water-crop yield relationships, management options under land or water scarcity and water saving techniques, and be able to determine crop water requirements

-- Analyse and evaluate and to apply the hydraulic principles for pipe flow in irrigation and drainage engineering.
+- Analyse, evaluate and apply the hydraulic principles for pipe flow in irrigation and drainage engineering.

 - Present, process and interpret results of hydraulic laboratory measurements in a technical report

 - Prepare detailed irrigation and drainage system layout and design that leads to optimum field water distribution uniformity, optimum productivity, minimizes costs, mitigates conflicts and facilitates cooperation among beneficiaries.